 FDA approved labs must follow the strict guidelines of the FDA, which require a lot number and expiration date be displayed on every bottle.

 Please note: Not all homeopathic HGH sprays are FDA registered, in fact most are not.
-All the products that are digested, the pills, capsules, tablets, and powders are dietary supplements, and fall under the FDA's food laws, they are not registered and cannot have a National Drug Code number.
+All the products that are digested, the pills, capsules, tablets, and powders are dietary supplements, and fall under the FDA's food laws, they are not registered and do not have a National Drug Code number.